WAV Trigger Hookup Guide V11

 Polyphonic - This option specifies that the track played by the trigger function can be mixed with any track(s) currently playing.
 When this option is disabled, activating the trigger will stop any and all tracks that are currently playing before the new track is started.

-You can find more information on these settings and the application over at Robertsonic’s Online User Guide for the WAV Trigger.
+You can find more information on these settings and the application in Robertsonic's User Guide for the WAV Trigger.

 Now that you have a sense of the possibilities, let's walk through an example of testing a custom trigger and initialization file.